 Most new cars come standard with backup cameras.
 We use them without giving much thought to how we can now see through what we once labeled a blind spot.
 If your car didn't come with a camera or you want to upgrade your ride, we have a few suggestions.
-These are the backup cameras and displays we think are best this year.
+These are the best backup cameras this year.

-The Yada BehindSight kit comes with a 5-inch monitor, a mount kit, the camera, zip ties, and all the hardware needed for do-it-yourself installation.
-Yada's BehindSight needs to be wired into your reverse lights to function, but it takes only minutes to accomplish that small feat.
-The camera mounts over your license plate with nothing than a screwdriver.
+The Yada BehindSight kit comes with a 5-inch monitor, a mounting kit, the camera, zip ties, and all the hardware needed for do-it-yourself installation.
+This model needs to be wired into your reverse lights to function, but it takes only minutes to accomplish that small feat.
+The camera mounts over your license plate with nothing other than a screwdriver.
 The large 5-inch display sticks to your windshield with an adjustable suction cup.
-This kit from Yada works well for cars, trucks, RVs, and even trailers.
+This kit from Yada works well for cars, trucks, RVs, and trailers.
 The picture is sharp and accurate, and the camera withstands rain, snow, and dust without issue.

 Backup your semi, trailer, or RV with confidence with the eRapta ER0202.
 You'll get four cameras with this kit, and you choose where to install them.
 Add them to the top of your trailer, the rear, sides, or wherever you want.
 The added eyes help you maneuver big rigs and trailers, literally giving you eyes in the back of your head.
 All cameras wire into your reverse lights and turn on when you shift into reverse.
 The TFT color monitor screws to your dash and delivers a real-time view you can count on in any weather.
 If you drive a big rig, the eRapta ER0202 is a must-have accessory.